heysokam/confy/readme.md

 **TODO**:
 - [ ] Simultaneous multi-file compiling (-jN)  (using execProcesses)
-- [ ] `-d` dependencies files management for headers.
+- [ ] (non-zigcc) `-d` dependencies files management for headers.
-      Rebuild the file if one of the header files in its .d file has been modified, but the file itself hasn't
-- [ ] fix: need to force rebuild
+- [ ] fix: need to force rebuild on non-zig compilers
 - [ ] fix: make-to-confy missing ld flags
+- [ ] Options/arguments auto parser  (to avoid the user needing to implement accessing the info themselves)
-- [ ] select object to build by key
+  - [ ] select object to build by keyword
+  - [ ] argument variables support   `key=val`
+- [ ] Fallback set of cc/ld flags, for both debug/release modes. (currently only supports one set without optimizations) You can specify your flags, and add the defaults explicitely, or just don't specify and use the fallback when omitted.
 - [ ] confy clean
 - [ ] StaticLibrary build
 - [ ] Cross compilation support _(most likely will only support with Zig)_